TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/AM/ASK/OOK Generic/Receiver/RXB8/README.md

 For simple *remote control* scenarios where only small amounts of data need to be transmitted at low speed, this receiver is excellent: its very good sensitivity can pick up a signal even through walls or at greater distances where other and more simplistic receivers would not be able to.

-In use cases where large amounts of data need to be received quickly, this receiver chip fails, and you should switch to a receiver using a dedicated *ASK* receiver chip.
+In use cases where large amounts of data need to be received quickly, this receiver chip fails though, and you better switch to a receiver using a dedicated *ASK* receiver chip.

 <img src="images/rx_ask_rxb8_side_t.png" width="60%" height="60%" />